 We’ve collected the most interesting data breach statistics and facts from recent studies:

-The 2020 Thales Data Threat Report conducted by International Data Corporation (IDC) surveyed 1,200 executives from nine countries, representing a range of industries.
-It found that almost half of US companies have suffered a data breach in the past, although this number could be higher given that many breaches go undetected for long periods of time.
-This is a reduction from last year, when 65 percent of companies had experienced a breach.
+The 2021 Thales Data Threat Report found that almost half (45%) of US companies suffered a data breach in the past year.
+But this could be higher due to the potential for as yet undetected breaches.
+Interestingly, the same number of respondents had noticed an increase in the scale, frequency, or sophistication of these attempts.
+This figure is a reduction from 2019 when 65 percent of companies had experienced a breach.

-2. California has suffered more data breaches than any other state in the last 10 years
+5. California has suffered more data breaches than any other state in a 15-year period

 A Comparitech study looked at the number of data breaches experienced by companies in each state, as well as the corresponding number of records exposed.
-California was by far the front runner with 1,493 breaches and 5.6 billion records exposed since 2008.
-In second place was New York with 729 breaches and 293 million records exposed and third place went to Texas with 661 breaches and 288 million records exposed.
+California was by far the front runner with 1,777 breaches and 5.6 billion records exposed between 2005 and 2020.
+In second place was New York with 863 breaches and 295 million records exposed.
+Third place went to Texas with 819 breaches and 294 million records exposed.

 Microsoft got off to a bit of a poor start in 2020.
 We reported in January that it had suffered a massive leak of data involving more than 250 million customer support logs dating back more than a decade.